kimmobrunfeldt/spawn-default-shell/README.md

 [![NPM Badge](https://nodei.co/npm/spawn-default-shell.png?downloads=true)](https://www.npmjs.com/package/spawn-default-shell)

-Like `child_process.spawn` but with shell benefits.
+Like `child_process.spawn` with `shell: true` option but a bit more convenient and customizable.
 You can just pass the command as a string, and it will be executed in the platform default shell.

 ```js
 // If we are in Linux / Mac, this will work